Selection and Role of the Independent Monitor

 - Venable LLP

-Members of the public can submit written comments either via email to [email protected] or mailed to the address below:
+Members of the public can submit written comments either via email here or mailed them to the address below:

 United States Department of Justice